jacecotton/viewable/README.md

 * Method identity and field/property values persist across renders by default, since they're owned by the node object and remain stable until explicit cleanup or garbage collection.

 This allows us to shed from both much of the API footprint and resulting surface area for bugs, without losing a minimum set of features and [production hardening](#production-hardening) measures.

-### Goal disclaimer
-This is not aiming to be a library or framework, but more of a contract for mixins and base classes to implement.
-The idea here is to isolate functional bits that can be swapped out for competitors or eventually replaced by native features.
-For example:
-* Synchronous view rendering could use `lit/render` (current PoC), `uhtml`, etc., or maybe a native solution ([DOM Parts](https://github.com/tbondwilkinson/dom-parts#readme) might fit the bill depending on shape).
-* Asynchronous view rendering can batch behind a custom debouncer, native [microtask](https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API/Microtask_guide) (current PoC solution), or [scheduler](https://developer.mozilla.org/en-US/docs/Web/API/Scheduler) (better but limited availability).
-* In our current PoC, generated state `set` methods imperatively request a rerender, and effects are imperatively invoked in response.
-But you could use proxies or a third-party signals library.
-In the future, [native signals](https://github.com/tc39/proposal-signals) will be the recommended backend approach.

 ### Contract
 #### Side effects